ABSENCES AND ILLNESS

 Our school office is open from 8.30am – 3.15pm.
 Our Office Managers are Christine King and Jodene Gooch.
 If you need to contact them you can email them on:

 We encourage parents to help in any way they can around the school, e.g. with the garden, reading, etc.

 Children are discouraged from bringing to school any toys, jewellery or any belongings irrelevant to teaching and learning.
 Most jewellery is not suitable in terms of safety in sport and play.
 The school can take no responsibility for any such items if they go missing or are damaged.

 A powhiri is a welcome into our school.
 All new children and staff will be welcomed into our school at the next/nearest powhiri.
 The dates for the powhiri are put in the school’s newsletter each term.
-Our powhiri dates for Term 1 2017 are Tuesday 7 February and Monday 20 March at 9am.
-Check our school newsletter as we put all the dates each term in the newsletter.
+You can also find Powhiri dates in Year 1 newsletters, and on the breaking news on our website.

-The BOT have reviewed all our policies and procedures in 2016, the policies are now in the BOT part of the school website.
+The BOT have reviewed all our policies and procedures in 2019, the policies are now in the BOT part of the school website under BOT.